 The abolitionist strategy depends on the coming together of a minority determined to break up the white race.
 What would the determined minority have to do to plant doubt about the reliability of the white skin?
 They would have to break the laws of whiteness so flagrantly as to make it impossible to maintain the myth of white unanimity.
 Such actions would jeopardize their own ability to draw upon the privileges of whiteness.

 Just as the capitalist system is not a capitalist plot, race is not the work of racists.
 On the contrary, it is reproduced by the principal institutions of society.
-Therefore, the main target of those who seek to eradicate it should be the institutions and behaviors that maintain it: the schools (which define “excellence”), the unions and employers (which define “employment”), the justice system (which defines “crime”), the welfare system (which defines “poverty”), and the family (which defines “kinship”).
+[Racists are produced by society.
+TMB] Therefore, the main target of those who seek to eradicate it should be the institutions and behaviors that maintain it: the schools (which define “excellence”), the unions and employers (which define “employment”), the government, the justice system (which defines “crime”), the welfare system (which defines “poverty”), and the family (which defines “kinship”).

-Fascism and white supremacy will only be defeated by a movement aimed at building a new world.
-It is not enough to declare this commitment abstractly, by waving the red or black flag; it must be expressed in the content and forms of the struggle itself.
+Fascism and white supremacy will only be defeated by a movement expressing [change] in the content and forms of the struggle itself.
 How to do that is no easy question.
-But it is the question of the hour.
+But it is [necessity].